User Commands lftp(1)

 mirror [OPTS] [source [target]]

-Mirror specified source directory to local target directory.
+Mirror specified source directory to the target directory.

-If target directory ends with a slash, the source base name
+If the target directory ends with a slash (except the root directory) then base name of the

 -c, --continue continue a mirror job if possible

--e, --delete delete files not present at remote site
+-e, --delete delete files not present at the source

 --delete-first delete old files before transferring new ones

--s, --allow-suid set suid/sgid bits according to remote site
+-s, --allow-suid set suid/sgid bits according to the source

 --allow-chown try to set owner and group on files